This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 System-level profiling captures software execution data, including framework operations, Neuron Runtime API calls, CPU utilization, and memory usage.
 Use system-level profiling to analyze framework overhead, identify CPU bottlenecks, and debug runtime issues.

-Is Neuron Explorer going to replace Neuron Profiler and Neuron Profiler 2.0?
-When will this happen?#
+Is Neuron Explorer going to replace Neuron Profiler and Neuron Profiler 2.0?#

-Neuron Explorer will become the default profiling tool once system-level profiling is integrated.
-Neuron Profiler and Profiler 2.0 will remain supported until Neuron Explorer enters GA classification.
-When Neuron Profiler and Profiler 2.0 enter end-of-support, they will no longer receive updates or technical support, though they will remain accessible through the neuron-profile package in previous releases.
-Users should plan to migrate to Neuron Explorer before the end-of-support date.
+Neuron Profiler and Profiler 2.0 are supported for one final release.
+In Neuron 2.29 release, they will enter end-of-support and will no longer receive updates or technical support, though they will remain accessible through the neuron-profile package in previous releases.
+Users should migrate to Neuron Explorer now.

 Are my existing profiles compatible with Neuron Explorer?#